What's on this list and what isn't

 Humor and satire are here considered to belong to the same literary genre.
 If you have to differentiate them, you might say humour makes funny while satire makes fun of.
 But it can be argued all humour has some satirical target, however big or small, and all satire has some humorous content.

-This list comprises the greatest creative works of humour and satire of all times, places and cultures.
+This list comprises the greatest creative works in the humour and satire genre of all times, places and cultures.

 • novels (Catch-22)